 - NF sets of NFs served by the SCP.

 - SCP Domain the SCP belongs to.
 If an SCP belongs to more than one SCP Domain, the SCP will be able bridge these domains, i.e. sending messages between these domains.

+- Support of interaction with NWDAF as a producer (via SCP Event Exposure service).

+- Support of interaction with NWDAF as a consumer.

 NOTE: Service definition defines optional and mandatory parameters, see TS 23.502 [3].